Turnover Orders and Cook Islands Trusts

 Most Cook Islands trust deeds include a duress clause that addresses exactly this situation.
 When a court order is issued directing the settlor to repatriate trust assets, the duress clause activates.
 Under its terms, any instructions the settlor gives to the trustee under legal compulsion are treated as having been given under duress, and the trustee is required to disregard them.

-The duress clause may also trigger the automatic removal of the settlor from any role in the trust, the suspension of distribution rights, and the transfer of administrative authority to a successor trustee or protector located outside U.S. jurisdiction.
+The duress clause may also trigger the settlor’s automatic removal from any trust role, the suspension of distribution rights, and the transfer of administrative authority to a successor trustee or protector located outside U.S. jurisdiction.
 The practical effect is that the turnover order itself eliminates the debtor’s remaining ability to influence the trustee’s decisions.

-This creates the impossibility that forms the basis of the debtor’s defense when the creditor subsequently seeks contempt sanctions.
+The resulting impossibility forms the basis of the debtor’s defense when the creditor subsequently seeks contempt sanctions.
 The debtor did not refuse to comply with the turnover order.
 The debtor attempted to comply, but the trust’s governing law and the trustee’s legal obligations prevented compliance.

 Turnover Orders in Bankruptcy vs. State Court